WinVector/vtreat/extras/ModelingPipelines.md

 operations:

   - Using `vtreat` to prepare the data.
-  - Rescaling and centering the chosen variables.
+  - Re-scaling and centering the chosen variables.
   - Converting from a `data.frame` to a matrix of only input-variable columns.
   - Applying the `glmnet` model.